onedata/onedata-documentation/docs/user-guide/creating-workflow-guide.md

 # Workflow execution

-Navigate to the **Automation, Workflows** tab in the selected Space.
+Navigate to the **Automation Workflows** tab in the selected Space.

 Click the **Run workflow** button in the upper-right corner.